damon-murdoch/emerald-battle-revolution/README.md

 Please see below for the Dragapult Emerald project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+0.9.4

+Removed Cherish Ball / Gold Bottle Cap from stores, added NPC for exchanging Battle Points for those items (50 each) to Battle Frontier Underground Pokemon Centre

+### Ver.
 0.9.3

 Added fully working Pokemon Centre to (with respawn point) to Battle Frontier Underground,